 A truck capable of handling an upgraded RV later: We have been looking at fifth wheel trailers in the 16,500 to 19,000 gross weight class.
 Here is a link to my blog post on the subject.
 We may be looking for a one year old Ford F350 dually with the Lariat package or a Ram 3500 dually with the Laramie package.
 Will be getting a long bed with large back seat.
 So far I’m thinking getting the best transmission the brand has to offer.
 Also a 4.10 gear ratio because we will be hauling heavy loads.
 The truck will be our daily driver and I know the 4.10 gear may lower fuel mileage slightly at highway speeds.
 But in town it will get slightly better averages than say a 3.73 ratio so it evens out.
 Here is a blog post on the subject.
 Update: Here on 1/11/18 I’m starting to lean towards cloth interior to save another $5,000.
 Such as a Ram Bighorn or Ford XLT unless we can find a great deal on one with leather.
 Because it’s hard to find one on a nearby lot equipped the way I want so we may have to order one.

 Backup Cameras: I’ve been reading with some trucks you can get a rear trailer camera that integrates with truck.
 Might be a reason to not get a camera stock with the trailer in order to avoid having yet another box to mount in the truck.

-Regarding keeping a second car: We have not decided for sure if we will keep one car or not.
-Most likely we will not because we like traveling together, Karen can look up campsites and I really don’t want the hassle of maintaining a second vehicle .
+Regarding keeping a second car: We have decided not to keep a second car.
+Because we like traveling together, Karen can look up campsites and I really don’t want the hassle of maintaining a second vehicle .
 Several others I know have second vehicles.
 The cost compared to saving for less truck usage range from a wash to $1,900.
 Here is a good post about it on a blog.